Content Guru

-In response to the work it carried out for the National Health Service (NHS), Content Guru has won several awards, including the Crisis Management Innovation of the Year at the IT Europa Awards (2022), the Best Innovation in Customer Service at the ECCCSA Awards (2021) and the NextGen Technology Award at the Management Today NextGen Awards (2020).

 History

-Content Guru is made up of a number of wholly-owned subsidiaries of Redwood Technologies Group across North America, Asia-Pacific and Europe.
-The vast majority of the revenue generated by Redwood Technologies Group comes from the delivery of cloud services through the Group's Storm infrastructure, provided and supported by Content Guru.
+Content Guru is made up of a number of wholly owned subsidiaries of Redwood Technologies Group across North America, Asia-Pacific and Europe.
+The vast majority of the revenue generated by Redwood Technologies Group comes from the delivery of cloud services, provided and supported by Content Guru.

 Content Guru was founded in 2005 and provides cloud-based customer engagement and customer experience services and cloud contact centre products.
-The company has offices in the US, Japan, Malaysia, Singapore, the UK, the Netherlands, Germany, Ireland and Italy.
+The company has offices in the US, Japan, Singapore, the UK, the Netherlands, Germany, Ireland and Italy.

-In 2010, storm was used by ComRes on behalf of ITV News to provide live audience polling for the first televised election leaders' debate in the build-up to the UK 2010 General Election.
+In 2010, Storm was used by ComRes on behalf of ITV News to provide live audience polling for the first televised election leaders' debate in the build-up to the UK 2010 General Election.

-In 2013, Content Guru co-founded Berkshire Community Foundation (BCF)'s Business Philanthropy Club (BPC), which enables businesses in Berkshire to provide funding for grassroots organisations and projects in their local communities.
+In 2013, Content Guru co-founded Berkshire Community Foundation (BCF)'s Business Philanthropy Club (BPC), which enables businesses in Berkshire to provide funding for grassroots organizations and projects in their local communities.
 Content Guru has been a sponsor of the Pride of Bracknell Forest Awards since 2016, along with its parent company Redwood Technologies.
-Content Guru supports several local and national charities, including the Red Cross, Lions International, Barnardo's, Kika Kinderfonds, Macmillan Cancer Support, Save the Children, the Soldiering on Awards, Thames Hospice, and Youthline.
+Content Guru supports several local and national charities.

 In March 2017, the company announced that it would be delivering services to the United States.
-Later that year, Content Guru and Vodafone handled student enquiries for UCAS, the UK's higher education applications service.

 In January 2018, a minority stake of Content Guru and its parent company, Redwood Technologies Group, was sold to Scottish Equity Partners in a £25 million cash deal.

 In February 2018, Content Guru announced a partnership with Rakuten Communications to deliver services to Japan.

-In 2019 Content Guru became a leader in the Gartner Magic Quadrant for CCaaS (Contact Centre as a Service), Western Europe.